-The role and knowledge of a CIE is very similar to that of a CIEC.
+The role and knowledge of a CIE are very similar to that of a CIEC.
 A CIEC or a CIE can help you with any IAQ problem including mold.
-These individuals can assess the problem, and assist you throughout the duration of the project, including the selection of a remediation contractor and post remediation verification.
-An Industrial Hygienist may also be of assistance, but be sure that he or she has at least three years experience in indoor environmental related work.
+These individuals can assess the problem, and assist you throughout the duration of the project, including the selection of a remediation contractor and post-remediation verification.
+An Industrial Hygienist may also be of assistance, but be sure that he or she has at least three years of experience in indoor environmental related work.
 Most importantly, make sure the person you choose is a third party independent consultant with the experience and knowledge suitable for the job at hand.
 Whenever in doubt you should always consult a CIEC or CIE.

 How do you resolve a mold problem?

 If mold is exposed in your home or office it is not the end of the world.
-In most cases it can be corrected at an equitable cost.
+In most cases, it can be corrected at an equitable cost.
 Many problems can be assessed and resolved for under $500.00.
 To ensure that the problem is handled correctly, you should first contact a Certified Indoor Environmental Consultant (CIEC) or Certified Indoor Environmentalist (CIE) who can make recommendations and provide a written remediation design when necessary.
-In many cases the insurance company and/or the manufacturer of remediation products require resolution documents (remediation design, post remediation testing, etc.) from a CIEC, CIE, or Industrial Hygienist as a part of their agreement with the remediation contractor.
+In many cases, the insurance company and/or the manufacturer of remediation products require resolution documents (remediation design, post-remediation testing, etc.) from a CIEC, CIE, or Industrial Hygienist as a part of their agreement with the remediation contractor.
 Resolution documents would also provide legal recourse in case of negligence.

 To control mold growth and prevent it from returning after a mold remediation you must control the moisture within your home or office.
-Prior to commencement of any remediation activities, the source of all water intrusions and leaks, if any, should be repaired.
+Prior to the commencement of any remediation activities, the source of all water intrusions and leaks, if any, should be repaired.
 Mold can be expected to return if such repairs or any other moisture problems are not remedied.